lse-me314/lse-me314.github.io/README.md

 #### Exam

 Friday, 17 August.
-This will be a "take-home" exam but there will be a room provided where you are welcome to start (and finish!) the assignment.
-Instructors will be present for answering any procedural questions or clarifying anything about the exam that is unclear.
+This will be a "take-home" exam.
+You are welcome to use a lab as a quiet room on Friday to complete the assignment, but you can also do this from home.
+Instructors will be available throughout the day by email for answering any procedural questions or clarifying anything about the exam that is unclear.

-* __Instructions:__  Complete and submit the exam just as you would any lab assignment: by renaming the file, editing the R Markdown, knitting, and submitting through Moodle your knitted HTML file.
+* __Instructions:__  [The exam is here](https://lse-me314.github.io/finalexam/).
+Complete and submit the exam just as you would any lab assignment: by renaming the file, editing the R Markdown, knitting, and submitting through Moodle your knitted HTML file.
 * __Formatting:__  Put your own textual answers in boldface (using `**boldface type**` in RMarkdown), so that we can easily identify them when reviewing your HTML file.
 * __Deadline:__ Monday 20 August 17:00 London time (GMT+1)